ayaanhossain/nrpcalc/README.md

 which will install the latest copy of `ViennaRNA` inside the `nrpcalc` environment.

 If you do not want to install `conda` on your system, you will need to install `ViennaRNA` [manually](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/install.html), ensuring proper setup of `PYTHONPATH` etc.

+**Note** If you are using `conda` then the following steps will make `NRP Calculator` available only within the environment within which it is being installed.
+If you want to use software, you will always need to activate the environment, for example, here it is named `nrpcalc`.

 Once `ViennaRNA` is installed, you will need to download a copy of `NRP Calculator`
 ```bash